Yusef Komunyakaa: Poetry

-Komunyakaa many other published collections of poetry, include Taboo: The Wishbone Trilogy, Part I (2004), Pleasure Dome: New and Collected Poems, 1975–1999 (2001), Talking Dirty to the Gods (2000), Thieves of Paradise (1998), Neon Vernacular (1994), and Magic City (1992).
+His 1993 book Neon Vernacular won the 1994 Pulitzer Prize for Poetry.

-In 2004, Komunyakaa began a collaboration with dramaturge and theater producer Chad Gracia on a dramatic adaptation of The Epic of Gilgamesh.
-The play was published in October 2006 by Wesleyan University Press.
-In spring 2008, New York's 92nd Street Y staged a one-night performance by director Robert Scanlon.
+Komunyakaa collaborated with dramaturge and theater producer Chad Gracia on a dramatic adaptation of the Epic of Gilgamesh, published in 2006 by Wesleyan University Press.
+In spring 2008, New York's 92nd Street Y staged a one-night reading directed by Robert Scanlon.
 In May 2013 it received a full production by the Constellation Theatre Company in Washington, D.C.

-He views his own work as an indirectness, an "insinuation":

-Poetry is a kind of distilled insinuation.
-It’s a way of expanding and talking around an idea or a question.
-Sometimes, more actually gets said through such a technique than a full frontal assault.

-Marriage and family
+His 2011 book The Chameleon Couch was a finalist for the 2012 International Griffin Poetry Prize.

+Personal life

 Komunyakaa married Australian novelist Mandy Sayer in 1985.
-That year, he was hired as an associate professor at Indiana University Bloomington.
-He also held the Ruth Lilly Professorship for two years from 1989 to 1990.
-He and Sayer were married for ten years.
+He and Sayer were married for ten years and have a daughter.

-He later had a relationship with India-born poet Reetika Vazirani with whom he had a child.
+Komunyakaa later had a relationship with India-born poet Reetika Vazirani, with whom he had a child.
 Vazirani died in a murder-suicide, killing their son Jehan and herself in 2003; he was two years old.

-Interviews
+Style and influences

-Over the years, Komunyakaa has taken part in many interviews on his life and works.
-In a 2018 interview titled "The Complexity of Being Human," Komunyakaa addresses the careful use of language and influences of some of his most famous works such as "Facing It."
-He compares his work to that of a painter or carpenter.
-He states that poetry is vastly different from journalism in that his work is more violent, much like nature.
+In a 2018 interview, Komunyakaa compared his work to that of a painter or carpenter.
+He also stated that he finds his poetic work more violent than journalism and that it is a violence like that of the natural world.

-In his interview "The Singing Underneath," Komunyakaa describes the biblical influences in his work.
-He recalls reading the Bible in his youth and discovering what he believed to be underlying poetic elements.
-Komunyakaa also pays his respects to early influences such as Langston Hughes, Paul Laurence Dunbar, and Phillis Wheatley.
+In another interview, Komunyakaa described the biblical influences in his work.
+He recalled reading the Bible in his youth and discovering its underlying poetic elements.
+Komunyakaa also mentions early influences such as Langston Hughes, Paul Laurence Dunbar, and Phillis Wheatley.

-In a 2010 interview by Tufts Observer, Komunyakaa when asked to list the individuals who most influenced him, he names Robert Hayden, Bishop, Pablo Neruda, and Walt Whitman.

-Below are a few of his most popular interviews: